 Both prejudice and unfairness must be shown for relief to be granted.
 Reduction in the economic value of shares can show prejudicial conduct.
 As to unfairness, the courts have not provided a definition.
 Rather, the courts assess unfairness on an understanding of the commercial relationship from an objective point of a view, it is determined on a case by case basis to ascertain whether any minority shareholders rights have been interfered with.

-Misconduct of the petitioner may mean that prejudicial acts or omissions are not considered unfair on the petitioner.
-Any delay in seeking redress may also count against the petitioner in proving unfairness.
+Misconduct of the shareholder bringing a claim may mean that prejudicial acts or omissions are not considered unfair.
+Any delay in seeking redress may also count against the shareholder trying to show unfairness.
 However, these rules are not inflexible and certainly not shut to challenge.

 Unfair prejudice: the court’s discretion